GRANTS & AWARDS

 John templeton foundation grants

 They support interdisciplinary research and public engagement that align with their major funding areas.
-Generally, they fund charitable entities that operate inside and outside of the United States.
+Generally, they are looking for unique ideas from groups that have clout and programs that are scalable.

 National geographic grants